 Combining theory and practice, this sought-after professional occupational qualification will provide you with the advanced skillset to work as a tax professional.
-During the programme, you will develop knowledge and practical application related to corporate, personal, value-added and payroll taxation as it applies to the South African context.
+During the programme, you will develop knowledge and practical application related to corporate, personal, VAT and payroll taxation as it applies in a South African context.
 This includes providing tax advice, analysing tax risk, and developing the practical skill required for complex controversy management.

 Mode of delivery

 Weekly effort: Six to eight hours a week.

 The knowledge modules included in the curriculum: